American Revolutionary War: Strategy and commanders

-To win their insurrection, the Americans needed to outlast the British will to continue the fight.
-To restore the empire, the British had to defeat the Continental Army in the early months, and compel the Congress to dissolve itself.
-Historian Terry M. Mays identifies three separate types of warfare, the first being a colonial conflict in which objections to Imperial trade regulation were as significant as taxation policy.
-The second was a civil war with all thirteen states split between Patriots, Loyalists and those who preferred to remain neutral.
+To win their insurrection, Washington and the Continental Army needed to outlast the British will to fight.
+To restore British America, the British had to defeat the Continental Army quickly and compel the Second Continental Congress to retract its claim to self-governance.
+Historian Terry M. Mays of The Citadel identifies three separate types of warfare during the Revolutionary War.
+The first was a colonial conflict in which objections to imperial trade regulation were as significant as taxation policy.
+The second was a civil war between American Patriots, American Loyalists, and those who preferred to remain neutral.
 Particularly in the south, many battles were fought between Patriots and Loyalists with no British involvement, leading to divisions that continued after independence was achieved.

-The third element was a global war between France, Spain, the Dutch Republic and Britain, with America as one of a number of different theaters.
-After entering the war in 1778, France provided the Americans money, weapons, soldiers, and naval assistance, while French troops fought under US command in North America.
-While Spain did not formally join the war in America, they provided access to the Mississippi River and by capturing British possessions on the Gulf of Mexico denied bases to the Royal Navy, as well as retaking Menorca and besieging Gibraltar in Europe.

-Although the Dutch Republic was no longer a major power, prior to 1774 they still dominated the European carrying trade, and Dutch merchants made large profits by shipping French-supplied munitions to the Patriots.
-This ended when Britain declared war in December 1780 and the conflict proved disastrous to their economy.
-The Dutch were also excluded from the First League of Armed Neutrality, formed by Russia, Sweden and Denmark in March 1780 to protect neutral shipping from being stopped and searched for contraband by Britain and France.
-While of limited effect, these interventions forced the British to divert men and resources away from North America.
+The third element was a global war between France, Spain, the Dutch Republic, and Britain, with America serving as one of several different war theaters.
+After entering the Revolutionary War in 1778, France provided the Americans money, weapons, soldiers, and naval assistance, while French troops fought under US command in North America.
+While Spain did not formally join the war in America, they provided access to the Mississippi River and captured British possessions on the Gulf of Mexico that denied bases to the Royal Navy, retook Menorca and besieged Gibraltar in Europe.
+Although the Dutch Republic was no longer a major power prior to 1774, they still dominated the European carrying trade, and Dutch merchants made large profits by shipping French-supplied munitions to the Patriots.
+This ended when Britain declared war in December 1780, and the conflict proved disastrous to the Dutch economy.